shapesmusic/Shapes-Basics-Draft/notes.md

 ### Lesson 27 - Making Time Relative

-Add rhythmic note values to your reading at the keyboard.
+~~Add rhythmic note values to your reading at the keyboard.~~

+*Expand to moveable anchor, and any anchor in the shape*

 **Location**